Clemson University: Homecoming and Tigerama

-Every year Clemson students have the opportunity to attend Homecoming and Tigerama.
+Every year, Clemson students have the opportunity to attend Homecoming and Tigerama.
 The Clemson Homecoming tradition began in 1914 and has been held annually at Clemson University ever since.
 During homecoming week, various student organizations design and build Homecoming floats on Bowman Field.
 The floats are then revealed on the Saturday of the football game and judged by a select panel.
 Since 1957, Clemson has held "Tigerama" on the Friday night of homecoming week.
 Tigerama is one of the nation's largest student-run-pep rallies, averaging about 40,000 people.
-This Clemson event includes the crowning of Miss Homecoming, skits by various academic organizations, as well as a fireworks show.
+This Clemson event includes the crowning of Miss Homecoming, skits by various academic organizations, and a fireworks show.

 First Friday Parade

 The First Friday Parade has been held on the Friday before the first home football game every year since 1974.
-The parade includes fraternities, sororities, the Clemson marching band, the university President, as well as many other student organizations.
-The parade route travels through portions of Highway 93 and Main Street and concludes at the university's amphitheater, where the first pep rally of the year is held.
-In 1985, the parade had its highest attendance, when accompanying CBS commentators were the Grand Marshalls.
+The parade includes fraternities, sororities, the Clemson marching band, the university president, and many other student organizations.
+A pep rally is held in the university's amphitheater.
+In 1985, the parade had its highest attendance when accompanying CBS commentators were the Grand Marshals.

 Alma mater

 The Clemson University alma mater originated in the 1910s after a group of Clemson ROTC cadets in May 1918 was asked to sing the school's song at a gathering of ROTC cadets in Plattsburgh, New York; they were unable to do so, as Clemson had no song at the time.
 One of the cadets in attendance, A.C.
 Corcoran of Charleston, South Carolina, decided to remedy the situation and wrote the words to the alma mater and set them to Annie Lisle, which was the melody of Cornell University's alma mater, as well as many others.
 The words were later officially accepted by the then-named Clemson Agricultural College as the alma mater and were first performed by the Clemson Glee Club on February 17, 1919.

-In 1947 the club "Tiger Brotherhood" decided that, rather than continue borrowing another school's melody, the university should compose its own.
+In 1947, the club "Tiger Brotherhood" decided that, rather than continue borrowing another school's melody, the university should compose its own.
 As a result, the Tiger Brotherhood sponsored a contest to have Clemson students compose a unique melody.
 On May 5, 1947, Clemson University's school newspaper "The Tiger" announced Robert E. Farmer of Anderson, South Carolina, a member of the glee club at the time, as the winner.
 Farmer's melody was slightly altered in 1970 but was restored to its original tune in 2009.